-This, begs the question whether pollution caused by sewerage and water operators. e.g. Local Government is pardoned from the strict compliance enforced on the mining and manufacturing industry through the National Water Act and the National Environmental Management Act.
+This, begs the question why the pollution caused by sewerage and water operators e.g. Local Government is pardoned from the strict compliance enforced on the mining and manufacturing industry through the National Water Act and the National Environmental Management Act.
+In terms of the Constitution when litigating against Local Government Structures the process entails exhaustive intervention criteria and notice of intended litigation.
+This creates discourse in relation to the enforcement of environmental compliance when dealing with the state.
+Bosman and Boyd also cites the differentiation and inequality in the treatment of local government in relation to the industry and believes that the preferential treatment extended towards Local Government causes legislative inconsistencies.

-It is therefore contended that the process of protection of our water resources cannot be viewed in isolation bearing only reference to the mining and fabrication industry.
-But sufficient oversight by the courts also need to be applied to the role of the different government sectors, e.g. local government, thereby emphasising the pivotal part local government is playing in relation to polluting and not protecting our water resources.
+It is therefore contended that the process of protection of our water resources cannot be viewed in isolation bearing reference only to the mining and fabrication industry.
+But sufficient oversight by environmental custodians also needs to be applied giving criminal consideration to the different government sectors and individuals employed within the sector, e.g. local government, thereby emphasising the pivotal role local government is playing in relation to pollution and not protecting our water resources.

 SOCIO-ECONOMIC CHALLENGES VS ENVIRONMENTAL HEALTH CONSIDERATIONS

-The plight of socio economic challenges is seen as a major contributory factor in non-compliance of wastewater management.
-Rectifying previously inadequate and obsolete infrastructure left by the previous dispensation could affect the progress made in terms of adequate sanitation facilities.
-It was only after the election of the new democratic government that the ratio of access to proper water and sewerage was improved in addressing the needs of the rural communities that suffered because of the selective principles of providing sanitation.
+The plight of outdated and inadequate water treatment plants are seen as a major contributory factor in the non-compliance of wastewater management.
+Addressing previously inadequate and obsolete infrastructure aggravated by unskilled operators could affect the progress made in terms of adequate sanitation facilities.
+It was only after the election of the new democratic government that the ratio of access to proper water and sewerage was improved by addressing the needs of the rural communities that suffered due to the selective principles of providing sanitation.

-Focussing on the aforementioned it should however be noted that the dereliction of infrastructure is not a defence for negligence and any responsible waste treatment official is required to prove that he/she took reasonable action to prevent the exposure of communities to harmful circumstances or situations.
+Focussing on the aforementioned it should however be noted that the dereliction of infrastructure is not a defence for negligence and the aforementioned “duty of care” dictates that any responsible waste treatment official is required to prove that he/she took reasonable action to prevent the exposure of communities to harmful circumstances or situations.

 GREEN DROP AWARDS 2012

-In assessing the extent of the pollution caused by waste water treatment service providers the Department of Water Affairs developed a regulation program called the Green Drop Awards in December 2008 to monitor the unauthorised discharge of effluent and improvement of treated effluent discharge into our rivers.
+In assessing the extent of the pollution caused by waste water treatment service providers the Department of Water Affairs developed a program called the Green Drop Awards in December 2008 to focus on the waste water treatment function specifically, thus monitoring the unauthorised discharge of effluent and the improvement of treated effluent discharge into our rivers.

 Unfortunately the last released reported period of the Green Drop Progress Report was the 2012 report.
 The key criteria assessed by the state included the status and trends of municipal waste water treatment and public treatment facilities of the Department of Public Works.
-The Green Drop initiative allowed the Department of Water Affairs to improve and monitor the actual progress in reducing the discharging of effluent and risks associated with specific catchment areas.
+The Green Drop initiative allowed the Department of Water Affairs to improve and monitor the actual progress in reducing the discharging of untreated effluent and risks associated with specific catchment areas.